pacelliv/gas-estimator-eip1559/README.md

     },
 }
 ```
 As you can see, in this project we use environment variables to handle our keys.
-See the `.env-example` file to see what you should put in your `.env` file. **Never use a private key associated with real funds for testing purposes, create a new wallet and import the private key**.
+See the `.env-example` file to see what you should put in your `.env` file.

 For this tutorial to interact with Ethereum network we need a RPC URL, which is a point to which we can connect and make API calls to interact with the blockchain, [Alchemy](https://www.alchemy.com/) offer free RPC url, all you need to do is create a account with them to get one.